mungewell/zoom-zt2/readme.md

 The AC-2 and AC-3 use a similar '.ZD2' effects, but they do not have a LCD display and all effects are in a special 'group 29'.

-## 'ZoomZT2.py' Options
+## Command Line Options

-The script is controlled via command line options, primarily it used for editing the contents of '.zt2' files.
-But it also allows for upload/download to the pedal.
+The 'zoomzt2.py' script is controlled via command line options.
+Primarily it used for editing the contents of '.zt2' files, but it also allows for upload/download to the pedal.

 ```
 $ python3 zoomzt2.py --help